sueszli/fast-snek/README.md

      - easy to understand. doesn't require any api-specific knowledge.
      - more portable than c-extension modules.
 - cons:
-     - data serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. this can be circumvented by passing pointers.
+     - data serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad] (this can be circumvented by passing pointers).

 <br>